Table of Contents

 In joining the Alchemist team, Alma brings over 4 years of diverse experience in local food systems and agricultural policy and advocacy as well as 2 years of experience working as a produce vendor in Sacramento, Davis and Bay Area farmers’ markets.
 Following her completion of a M.S. in Environmental Policy and Management from UC Davis, she is thrilled to continue advocating for community food accessibility and the success of local farmers’ markets.
 Alma oversees the CDSS Fruit and Vegetable Pilot project, the People to Produce accessibility project, College Corps Fellowships, Market Match partnerships with farmers’ markets and farmstands in the region, and 8 CalFresh Access booths at Sacramento County farmers’ markets.
 Outside of work Alma enjoys music, hiking, gardening and spending time with her friends, family and Leo, her cat.

-Nathan Dao, CalFresh at Farmers’ Markets Program Assistant I, He/Him/His
+Adriana, CalFresh at Farmers’ Markets Program Assistant

-Chris Garcia, CalFresh at Farmers’ Markets Program Associate
+Kenya, CalFresh at Farmers’ Markets Program Associate

 Board of Directors